imrcoder07/MindGuard-AI-A-Secure-Crisis-Aware-Mental-Health-Assistant/README.md

 ## ⭐ Support

-If you found this project helpful, consider giving it a ⭐.
+If you find this project insightful or useful, consider giving it a ⭐ on GitHub.

 ---

 ## ⚠ Disclaimer

-MindGuard AI provides AI-assisted conversational support and is not a substitute for licensed medical or psychological professionals.
+MindGuard AI provides AI-assisted conversational support and does not replace licensed medical or psychological professionals.
+For serious mental health concerns, consult qualified professionals or emergency services.